Bylaws of the Aerodigestive Society

 J. Ex-Officio Committee Members

-Membership in the Society should continue only so long as a member, by act or conduct, reflects credit upon the organization.
+Membership in the Society should continue only so long as a member or fellow, by act or conduct, reflects credit upon the organization.
 Written charges of misconduct – submitted to the Board by a member in good standing – shall be referred to an especially appointed Ethics Committee, appointed by the Executive Committee, for investigation and recommendation.
 If such charges of misconduct are admitted or proven, the Board of Directors shall have power to reprimand, suspend or expel a member.
 These actions shall require a vote by three fourths of the entire Board.

 L. Compensation of Directors